econya/yosis/doc/knowledgebase.md

 * Global Site Settings implemented by a crude [SiteSettings Model](app/model/site_settings).
 No seed or prepopulation, they are created on the fly in the controller.
-Tradeoffs made
+Tradeoffs made.
+* Other Side wide settings can be set via environment variables.

 ### Spam and Security